-The ALTER TABLE modifies an existing table definition by adding, removing or modifying a column or constraint.
-There are several different forms of the ALTER TABLE statement, depending on what attribute you are altering (a column or a constraint) and how you are changing it.
+The ALTER TABLE modifies an existing table definition by adding, removing or modifying a column, constraint, or clause.
+There are several different forms of the ALTER TABLE statement, depending on what attribute you are altering and how you are changing it.
 The key point to remember is that you only alter one item at a time.
-To change two columns or a column and a constraint, you need to issue two ALTER TABLE statements.
+For example, to change two columns or a column and a constraint, you need to issue two ALTER TABLE statements.